pnb/paper-convert-www/README.md

 From the *paper-convert-www* directory, as your unprivileged user, run:

-    nvm use 17
     conda activate paper_convert
-    sudo npm start
+    sudo env "PATH=$PATH" npm start

 You might want to keep it running after logging out.
-In that case, replace `sudo npm start` with `sudo nohup npm start >> stdout.txt &`.
-Then if you want to stop it, run:
+In that case, instead of the `npm start` line, run:

+    sudo nohup env "PATH=$PATH" npm start >> stdout.txt &
+    # Then if you want to stop it, run: killall node
-    killall node